axonops/async-python-cassandra/docs/getting-started.md

 )
 ```

-**Important**: The retry policy will only retry write operations that are marked as idempotent to prevent data corruption.
+**Important**: The retry policy will ONLY retry write operations that are explicitly marked with `is_idempotent=True`.
+Queries without this attribute or with `is_idempotent=False` or `is_idempotent=None` will NOT be retried to prevent data corruption.
+This is a strict safety measure - you must explicitly opt-in to retries for write operations.

 ## Error Handling